LER0ever/Hackintosh/README.md

 - Intel HD4400
 - Nvidia 820m (no driver)

 If your PC hardware is similar to mine, you can try this entire collecion.
-But you maystill need some tweaks to make it work for you.
+But you may still need some tweaks to make it work for you.

 ### The drivers in this repo have all been customized!
 If there is a same file in S/L/E, REPLACE it!